juliusheese/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

+closure is a function bundled together with references to its surrounding state

 Closure gives access to an outer functions scope that is from an inner function
 2. Study the following code, then answer the questions below.